ShadowFlade/hotel/README.md

 ## Project Structure:

-- `src/pug/layout` - put custom layout for pages
+- `src/layout` - put custom layout for pages
-- `src/pug/includes` - all app includes
+- `src/components` - all app includes
-- `src/pug/pages` - put custom app pages.
+- `src/pages` - put custom app pages.
 Don't forget to import them in `index.js`
-- `src/assets/img` - put images here.
-Don't forget to use correct path: `assets/img/some.jpg`
-- `src/js` - put custom app scripts here
 - `src/index.js` - main app file where you include/import all required libs and init app
-- `static/` - folder with extra static assets that will be copied into output folder
+- `src/static/` - folder with extra static assets that will be copied into output folder
+- `src/font` - put your fonts here.
+Don't forget to use them in `src/common/fonts.scss`

 ## Dependencies: